openalea/openalea.rtfd.io/doc/development/contributing.rst

 Once you are finished, you can add, commit and push what you have done on GitHub_ and then create a **pull request** (see `How to contribute`_).

-As we want all the documentation to look the same way, configure your Sphinx like us:
+As we want all the documentation to look the same way, your Sphinx_ configuration file ``conf.py`` should match the :ref:`Documentation`.`

 #.
 The theme we are using is the `Read the Docs Sphinx Theme <https://sphinx-rtd-theme.readthedocs.io/en/stable/>`_.
    The theme can be installed like this